Particular/docs.particular.net/Content/NServiceBus/nservicebus-and-websphere-sonic.md

 ---

 **NOTE:**
-* This article applies to an older version NServiceBus WebsphereMQ adapter.
+* This article applies to an older version of the NServiceBus WebsphereMQ adapter.
 * To evaluate the WebsphereMQ transport for NServiceBus, See https://github.com/Particular/NServiceBus.WebSphereMQ.
 * [Contact Particular Software support](http://particular.net/ContactUs) for licensing and support details.